Now your server is ready to go and you can provision access to your roster data with vendors that accept the OneRoster format.

 (Under the name, you'll see a "DEV" label)

 You can choose between three permission types: None, Basic, and Full.

 None will not allow any orgs or courses access.

-Basic is the most common permission set with two toggles for Demographics and Unenrolled Users.
+Basic is the most common permission set with toggles for Unenrolled Users, Demographics, and Resources.
 By default, OneRoster will only send users that are enrolled in a class (teachers and students).
 If you wish to send administrators, turn on the Unenrolled Users toggle.
-You can also switch off demographics for vendors that don’t require it.
+You can also switch off demographics and resources for vendors that don’t require it.
 The Basic type allows for selection of all or some schools and courses.